 But cycling is more than just a parental leave leisure activity.
 Thanks to the new bike lane installations on University Ave, Bloor/Danforth, and elsewhere, cycling is potentially the best way for many UHNers to get to and from work during the pandemic.
 As a person who biked to work all last winter on a street with no protection for cyclists, I have to say the constant threats from motorists and hyper vigilance required to stay safe took a cumulative mental toll over time.
 While cycling is typically enjoyable, I began to view the commute with a sense of dread and impending doom, arriving to and from work with nerves shot.
 People shouldn’t be forced to contemplate physical and mental safety when deciding whether to commute by bike and it’s no surprise few people are willing to make that sacrifice.
 With these safer routes in place it becomes a viable option for many more people (including my wife, who is making good use of my Bike Share membership).

 EDIT: The section of Bloor between Sherbourne and Avenue Rd is patchwork at best.
 Extreme caution should be exercised there until the City corrects deficiencies.
+A decent alternate route from the East would be to take Sherbourne and Gerrard.

 Naturally, more routes are needed to connect other parts of the City and further safety improvements are necessary to prevent drivers from blocking the lanes and to protect cyclists at intersections, but this is a huge first step in legitimizing cycling as a form of transit in Toronto.
 Here is a friendly reminder that protected cycling infrastructure benefits all road users.
 I hope many UHNers are taking full advantage if you are able.